Microchip-MPLAB-Harmony/touch_apps/readme.md

 - Also, refer to the microchip developer pages listed under "Harmony 3 Touch Configurator" > Step by Step Examples > [Set Up the Environment](http://microchipdeveloper.com/touch:set-up-the-environment) for detailed information regarding configuring touch projects in Harmony framework.

-- For licensing information about contents of this module, please refer to [MPLAB Harmony License](License.md).
+- For licensing information about contents of this module, please refer to [License](License.md).

 - For more information about the latest release, please refer to [Release Notes](release_notes.md).